Single Parent Surrogacy for Men, Women & LGBTQ Individuals

 Why Single Women Choose the United States

-Most single women researching surrogacy will encounter international options – Ukraine, Georgia, India – that appear less expensive and seem well-established.
+Most women researching surrogacy for single women will encounter international options — Ukraine, Georgia, India — that appear less expensive and well-established.

-What that research often reveals, sometimes too late, is that most of these destinations legally prohibit single individuals.
-Ukraine permits only heterosexual married couples.
-Georgia has similar restrictions.
-India banned foreign surrogacy entirely.
+What that research often reveals, sometimes too late, is that most of those destinations legally exclude single individuals.
+Ukraine permits only married heterosexual couples.
+Georgia has the same restriction.
+India banned foreign intended parents entirely.

-The same country-by-country picture that applies to gay men applies to single women – most destinations that restrict same-sex couples also exclude single intended mothers.
+The country-by-country picture for gay men largely applies to single women too — most destinations that restrict same-sex couples also shut the door on solo mothers.

-The United States – and California in particular – is one of the few destinations in the world that explicitly protects single intended mothers.
-Here is what that protection looks like in practice:
+The United States — and California in particular — is one of the few places in the world that explicitly protects single intended mothers with full legal standing.
+Here is what that protection looks like:

 Pre-birth orders for single mothers

 California courts issue pre-birth orders to single intended mothers regardless of marital status.
-Your name and only your name appears on the birth certificate from the moment your child is born.
-No co-parent, no adoption step, or custody uncertainty.
+Your name — and only your name — appears on the birth certificate.
+No co-parent, no adoption step, no custody uncertainty.

 Your surrogate does not need to be a California resident.
 You do not need to live in California.
 The state’s protections apply based on where the birth occurs.

 California surrogacy contracts are legally binding.
-The surrogate’s agreement to relinquish parental rights is enforceable before the baby is born.
-This legal certainty is not available in most international destinations.
+The surrogate’s agreement to relinquish parental rights is enforceable before the baby is born — certainty that most international destinations cannot offer.

 No discrimination